dariairad/pands-project/README.md

 #### Data Insights

 1. There are 3 types of species, each comes up 50 times.
 Therefore, this dataset is of a balanced type.
 2. There's 1 duplicate entry in the data set.
-However we should not remove as it would cause an inbalance in the data set.
+However we should not remove as it would cause an imbalance in the data set.

 ### Statistical Insights and Further Analysis